Tornado Warning issued for Barton, Dade, Jasper by NWS - NewsBreak

 Tornado Warning issued for Barton, Dade, Jasper by NWS

-Effective: 2021-10-11 04:42:00 CDT Expires: 2021-10-11 05:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-10-11 04:47:00 CDT Expires: 2021-10-11 05:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Barton; Dade; Jasper The National Weather Service in Springfield has issued a * Tornado Warning for Southeastern Barton County in southwestern Missouri Northeastern Jasper County in southwestern Missouri Southwestern Dade County in southwestern Missouri * Until 500 AM CDT. * At 442 AM CDT, a severe thunderstorm capable of producing a tornado was located 7 miles south of Golden City, or 14 miles northeast of Carthage, moving northeast at 45 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
+Target Area: Barton; Dade; Jasper A TORNADO WARNING REMAINS IN EFFECT UNTIL 500 AM CDT FOR SOUTHEASTERN BARTON...NORTHEASTERN JASPER AND SOUTHWESTERN DADE COUNTIES At 446 AM CDT, a confirmed tornado was located near Golden City, or 13 miles southeast of Lamar, moving north at 55 mph.
+HAZARD...Damaging tornado.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations impacted include Lockwood...
+Tree damage is likely.
+Locations impacted include Lockwood...
 Golden City Maple Grove...
-Dudenville TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov
+Dudenville TORNADO...OBSERVED MAX HAIL SIZE...0.00 INalerts.weather.gov

 Comments / 0